 A facelift does a great job to remove or reduce common signs of aging.
 It should be noted, however, that these signs will reappear over time.
 Facelifts do not improved the brow, eyelids, or upper-face.
 In order to improve the appearance of these areas, patients often combine a facelift with a brow lift or eyelid surgery (blepharoplasty).

-Facelift Before and After Pictures
+Facelift Before And After

 There are two main types of facelift procedures.
 You and your surgeon will discuss your unique needs and goals before deciding on the best treatment plan for you — a traditional full facelift or a mini-facelift.